-Of course not everybody can use Agile.
+Of course not everybody can use the Agile project management.
 Agile is mostly suited for cases when you are able to deliver partial improvements to the product.
 This is mostly software.

 However, some large product installations like elevators can undergo partial improvements over time.
 Car makers have new models, face lifts etc. Of course you do not go to the car owner and rebuild their car over a night.
 You rather release new model, model 5, 6, 7, X… Clearly even a hardware can use Agile (e.g. mobile phones).

-Isn’t Scrum Agile as well?
+Isn’t Scrum an Agile project management as well?
 Mathematically speaking not.
 Scrum adopts all Agile values and principles and adds its own.
 From the other point of view, Agile does not have all the attributes of Scrum.
 While Scrum implements Agile, Agile is not Scrum neither implements nor adopts it.